Yes, you can actually be "done" with compliance training—here's how.

 - We're working with another Fortune 500 on embedding guidance on compliance risks triggered by travel into their booking workflow.
 Just like the above, employees will get the ability to see real-time guidance when they're about to do the risky thing—instead of having to piece it together from a bunch of e-learning modules that have to be delivered over and over again.

-- And internally, we’ve been building this into our design workflow.
+- And internally, we’ve built this into our design workflow.
 Every time our designers open up Adobe InDesign, they now get a pop-up that reminds them to keep our intellectual property clean and organized (so it doesn't get mixed up with stuff we don't own, which is a risk for us), and a link to our deep-dive guidance if they need a reminder on what to do.

 So, yes: we're doing this with folks in the Fortune 500, and we're doing it internally for our startup with 6 people (and one dog).
 That's because doing this is not a function of size or resources: it's a function of wanting to get the job done and move on to the next thing.

 And if you want really granular, illustrated advice on how to do it, well, read our book.
 We've glossed over a lot here, and that will walk you through the "how" in detail.
-(It's free at the moment, although we ran out of free hard copies, so you're gonna get an electronic copy.)

 And of course, you can work with us too, because your time is valuable and it doesn't make sense for you to reinvent the wheel and try to recreate what has taken us years to get down.